 The findings of this research could help provide stroke survivors and their relatives with more accurate information about what impacts they can expect over time, and will help doctors and therapists identify which patients with visual neglect will benefit the most from new treatments.

 Following a stroke, some patients and their relatives describe dissatisfaction with the information they receive about the patient’s outlook for recovery.
-The outcome of this study should be an intervention for stroke unit staff, which can help them better address the issue.
+This study aims to create an intervention for stroke unit staff, which can help them better address the issue.